Kits & Components

 - Tips for Photographing Illuminated Jewelry (PDF)

 A: Sunlight is generally much brighter than indoor lighting (see exception in the next question).
 Even a partially cloudy day rivals the brightest indoor lighting.
 Just store your clasp on a sunny windowsill to keep it charged.
+Some household LED replacement bulbs will generate enough light for charging without generating too much heat (see below).
+Finally, as an alternative, see our USB version!

 Q: How can I use my jewelry if it’s overcast for a week?

 A: The clasps are interchangeable.
 If your area is particularly dark and/or stormy, or if you want your necklace to glow for longer than about 6 hours at a stretch, you may want to purchase a second clasp.
 If there is no bright sunlight, a common household LED replacement bulb can produce enough light to recharge your clasp without generating a lot of heat.
 Orient your clasp so that the solar cell is just a few inches away from the bright surface of a household LED bulb and let it charge for a few hours.
+Finally: if you know that your house doesn’t get much direct sunlight, or if you plan to illuminate your necklace often, we suggest using one of our USB rechargeable clasps!

 Q: Can I use my own crimps or magnetic clasps?